How to Get Help for an Alcoholic.

 Take Care of Yourself

 In addition to having that support system, make sure you take care of yourself.
-During the time of facing the struggles of offering help for an alcoholic, you don’t want to burn out.
+During the time of facing the struggles that come with offering help for an alcoholic, you don’t want to burn out.
 Confronting a loved one about their destructive drinking and how it harms the family can be exhausting.
 Emotions run high, the body can carry tension, and stress can have a negative impact overall.

 To avoid adverse reactions to emotions and stress, make sure you offer yourself the care you need.
 It’s easy to place all the focus on what the alcoholic needs, or how they are hurting others.
-Try not to overthink everything or control the situation.
+Try not to overthink everything or control every situation.
 Make sure to get enough sleep, eat healthy meals, and stay active.
 Stay connected with caring friends and regularly enjoy your favorite hobbies.
 If you aren’t taking care of yourself, there’s no way you can effectively offer help to someone else.

 Detox and Rehab Options